 1. Definitions 3

-2. Compliance with laws and legislation
+2. Compliance with laws and legislation 6

 3. Objectives of the policy

-4. Role of the Accounting Officer
+4. Role of the Accounting Officer 7

-5. Role of the Chief Financial Officer
+5. Role of the Chief Financial Officer 8

-6. Role of the Executive Director c
+6. Role of the Executive Director

-7. Format of the fixed asset register .
-10
+7. Format of the fixed asset register .10

-8 Classification of assets
+8 Classification of assets .12

-9 Investment Properties .
-13
+9 Investment Properties .13

-10 Fixed assets recognised as inventory
+10 Fixed assets recognised as inventory .14

 11 Recognition of Heritage assets in the fixed asset register

-12 Recognition of assets received for no consideration .
-14
+12 Recognition of assets received for no consideration .15

-14 Safeguarding of assets
+14 Safeguarding of assets .17

-15 Identification of assets
+15 Identification of assets .18

-16. Procedure in case of loss, theft, destruction or impairment of assets .
-17
+16 Procedure in case of loss, theft, destruction or impairment of

+assets

-17 Recognition Criteria: Intangible assets
+17 Recognition Criteria: Intangible assets .
+18

-18 Capitalisation criteria: Reinstatement, Maintenance and other expenses
+18 Capitalisation criteria: Reinstatement, Maintenance and other

+expenses

 19 Maintenance plans

 20 Deferred Maintenance

-21 General maintenance of assets .
-19
+21 General maintenance of assets .21

-22 Depreciation of assets .
-19
+22 Depreciation of assets

-23 Rate of depreciation .
-20
+23 Rate of depreciation

 24 Method of depreciation

 25 Review of asset lives and impairment of assets

 26 Alternative methods of depreciation in specific instances

-27. Carrying value of assets
+27 Carrying value of assets

+28 Revaluation of assets

-28. Verification of assets
+29 Verification of assets

-29. Disposal of assets .
-24
+30 Disposal of assets

-30. Write-off of assets .
-25
+31 Write-off of assets

-31. Impairment Losses .
-26
+32 Impairment Losses

-33. Replacement - Norms and standards 27
+34 Replacement - Norms and standards .32

-33.3.1 Vehicles .
-28

-33.3.2 Personal Computers, Screens and Laptops .
-28

-Furniture and Equipment

-Office Machines

-fice furniture and equipment for new posts created on the micro structure

-34. Insurance of assets

-35. Annexure: Useful lives

-36 Donated/ Bequeathed Assets

-36.2 Disclosure of Donated/Bequeathed Assets